c6o/docs/content/concepts/profiles.md

-## Development Profiles
+# Development Profiles

-### Concepts

-Profiles are groups of actions that need to be taken allow developers to prepare the environment around the modifying of a particular piece of code.

 ## Overview

+Development Profiles are groups of actions that need to be taken allow developers to prepare the environment around the modifying of a particular piece of code.

 As developers go about their day, each development task may require a combination of commands like teleport, intercept, environment, or mount.
 Developers often spend the majority of their time developing a common set of primary services.